 Other circumstances may cause the lender to require PMI coverage.
 This includes past foreclosures, a less-than-perfect credit score, or other factors the lender thinks will increase your chances of defaulting on the loan.

 |Loan to Value Ratio||90%||75%||90%|

 : This may change if the lender determines the borrower is riskier than normal

 As mentioned earlier, mortgage insurance comes in a few variations:

 - Mortgage Insurance Premium (MIP): protects government-backed VA loans and FHA loans.
-You pay a portion of the premium at the close of a VA or FHA loan and then continue to pay mortgage insurance premiums on a monthly basis for the life of the loan, even once LTV is below 80 percent.
+You pay a portion of the premium at the close of a VA loan or FHA loan.
+Then, you continue to pay mortgage insurance premiums on a monthly basis for the life of the loan, even once LTV is below 80%.